amhiggin/DistributedFileSystem/README.md

   * 'file_contents': file_contents

 <b>Notes:</b>
 * The fileserver does not hold any versioning information about the files that it stores: it is the directory server which handles this.
+Versioning is used as part of the caching mechanism.
 * The client is able to identify the values of 'file_id' and 'file_server_id' by consulting the directory server for the file mapping it requires.

 ## Locking Service